stephanlamoureux/blog/posts/wsl-node.md

 ### Initializing

 When creating a new project that will utilize NPM, the first step is to initialize it.
-First, make sure you are in the root directory of your project and then use the following command:
+Make sure you are in the root directory of your project, and then use the following command:

 ```sh
 npm init